reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 title: "Getting Started with Apache Camel and Spring Boot"
 categories: [spring-boot]
 date: 2021-04-25 06:00:00 +1000
-modified: 2021-06-12 06:00:00 +1000
+modified: 2021-06-13 06:00:00 +1000
 author: pratikdas
 excerpt: "Apache Camel is an integration framework with a programming model for integrating a wide variety of applications.
-It is also a good fit for microservice architectures where we need to communicate between different microservices and other upstream and downstream systems like databases and messaging systems.
 In this article, we will look at using Apache Camel for building integration logic in microservice applications built with Spring Boot with the help of code examples."
 image:
   auto: 0074-stack
 ---